chrisgehr/SortingAlgorithmVisualizer/README.md

 # SortingAlgorithmVisualizer
-A windows forms sorting visualize in C#.
+A windows forms sorting visualizer in C#.